-Congratulations on your purchase of AMI's quality no-scalpel vasectomy instruments.
-Our buyers have gone literally around the globe to bring you the finest possible NSV instruments.
-Independent testing has shown what we already know-- that AMI's instruments are absolutely the best available.
-However please remember that ANY stainless steel surgical instrument may stain, corrode, or even break if not properly maintained.
+Congratulations on your purchase of LiBrand No-Scalpel Vasectomy Instruments.
+Vasectomists generally agree that LiBrand is finest NSV instrument.
+Independent testing has also shown that.
+However, please remember that ANY stainless steel surgical instrument may stain,corrode, or even break if not properly maintained.

-Using properly maintained instruments is an important part of any surgical procedure.
-To help you maintain and extend the useful life of your instruments, please follow the following suggested care guidelines.
+To help you maintain and extend the useful life of your instruments, please adhere the suggested care guidelines below.